Skip to main content

 3. In the left panel, click the virtual machine to transfer files to.

-5. Drag-and-drop the files from the left panel (the vault) to the right panel (the virtual machine).
+5. In the new window, drag-and-drop the files from the left panel (the vault) to the right panel (the virtual machine).

 6. Once done, click Close.